redhat-ai-dev/ai-lab-template/README.md

 ### TechDocs Images

-If you encounter images within TechDocs not properly rendering on Red Hat Developer Hub you may need to ensure they are located in a directory named `/images`.
+If you encounter images within TechDocs not properly rendering on Red Hat Developer Hub you may need to ensure they are located in a sub-directory named `/images` within `/docs`.

+For example: `/docs/images`.